-A hybrid organisation is an organization that mixes elements, value systems and action logics (e.g. social impact and profit generation) of various sectors of society, i.e. the public sector, the private sector and the voluntary sector.
+Hybrid organization is one that mixes elements, value systems and action logics (e.g. social impact and profit generation) of various sectors of society, i.e. the public sector, the private sector and the voluntary sector.
 A more general notion of hybridity can be found in Hybrid institutions and governance.

-According to previous research hybrids between public and private spheres consist of following features:
+According to previous research organizations under hybrid between public and private spheres consist of following features:

-As hybrid organizations combine diverse stakeholder groups, the potential for conflict within them might be greater.
+As hybrid organisations combine diverse stakeholder groups, the potential for conflict within them might be greater.
 This is the challenge of stakeholder management.

 This problem is similarly emphasized from the perspective of agency theory.The purported 'numerous main issue' joins different aggregate activity issues that can happen with hybridity.
 Free-riding or duplication in controlling and observing methodology can bring about significant expenses.
 Essentially, mandate vagueness or campaigning of the enterprises by singular partners can instigate wastefulness.